 To install the hotfix for Outlook 2010, go to the link https://support.microsoft.com/en-us/hotfix/kbhotfix?kbnum=2863918&kbln=en-US and follow the onscreen instructions to complete the installation process.

 To install the hotfix for Outlook 2010, go to the link https://support.microsoft.com/en-us/hotfix/kbhotfix?kbnum=2878323&kbln=en-US and follow the onscreen instructions to complete the installation process.

 Once the installation process is done, Outlook will start considering Outlook Anywhere to be a secure connection for the processing of Junk emails.

-NOTE: Outlook Anywhere is also referred as RPC over HTTPS (Secure HTTP).
+NOTE: Outlook Anywhere is also referred to as RPC over HTTPS (Secure HTTP).
 As HTTPS itself is an indication, Outlook Anywhere connects to Exchange through SSL (Secure Sockets Layer) connection.

 When Not Using Outlook Anywhere:

-If you are unable to install the latest version of Outlook 2010 or Outlook 2013 and you are not even using Outlook Anywhere, you can fix this issue if your Mailbox is setup on Microsoft Exchange Server 2010 or a previous version.
+If you are unable to install the latest version of Outlook 2010 or Outlook 2013 and you are not even using Outlook Anywhere, you can fix this issue if your Mailbox is set up on Microsoft Exchange Server 2010 or a previous version.